7 First Aid Kit Must Haves For Your Medicine Cabinet

 More than 10% of the US population is affected by hay fever, with ragweed the most common cause.
 Even if you don't suffer yourself, a future visitor may do, so keep a packet of antihistamines in your first aid kit.

 Oral antihistamines are also more useful than antihistamine bite cream for providing relief from itching after multiple insect bites.
 They are perfect to have on hand for any mild allergic reactions, but always see a doctor if the reaction appears to be getting worse or other symptoms such as difficulty breathing or facial swelling occur.

 Non-sedating antihistamines (those that don't make you sleepy), such as fexofenadine (Allegra) or loratadine (Claritin) are best if you need to go to school, work, or drive a vehicle.
-Alternatively, sedating antihistamines such as diphenhydramine (Benadryl) will help you have a good night's rest as well.1.
-Allergies and Hay Fever.
-Centers for Disease Control and Prevention.
+Alternatively, sedating antihistamines such as diphenhydramine (Benadryl) may be used to help you sleep better at night.